Introduction

 6.6 Communications

 It is important that when we use statutory powers to intervene in a landlord that we are transparent about the risks and concerns which led to the intervention, what powers we have used and what we intend to achieve by the intervention.
 We will liaise with the RSL about our decision and then update the landlord’s Engagement Plan to confirm our statutory appointments and our planned engagement with the RSL and will normally issue a news release to highlight our action.
-If the landlord is an RSL we will update its regulatory status to ‘Statutory action’.
+If the landlord is an RSL we will update its regulatory status to ‘Non-compliant - statutory action’.

 We will contact any public funders and other key stakeholders such as secured creditors, relevant local authorities, the Office of the Scottish Charity Regulator, Scottish Government, and the landlord’s representative body to advise about the intervention.
 We will send our Engagement Plan and news release to other stakeholders including local MPs and MSPs.